What is Gift Day?

 How to join in

 Everyone at Sunnyside is invited to be part of Gift Day.
 We recommend prayerfully considering how much you can give; any gift, whether large or small is important.
 It is about coming together as a church family to give to this special outreach.
-Details on how you can give and the charities we will be supporting this year are available in our publication which is available to download below:
+We have provided the link to the leaflet for this year at the top of this page.

 GO grants are made to encourage people from Sunnyside, young or not so young, to work overseas during holiday or year-out periods.
 The work would be with a recognised Christian organisation and to be undertaking a specific role or task which will contribute to the local community overseas.
 Applications will be treated on merit, considering the financial situation of the individual involved.

 Pray for our partners

 We can all take time to pray for the organisations and individuals that we support through Gift Day.
 Giving financially is one way of being involved, but prayer is something that costs nothing!
 Many of our charities and the individuals who work with them circulate prayer requests and/or prayer letters.
 If you would like to hear more regularly from any of the charities we support, please do ask the GDI/GDUK chairs.

 Thank you for all your support